Floorp-Projects/Floorp/docs/code-quality/coding-style/format_cpp_code_with_clang-format.rst

 ::

    // clang-format off
-   my code which should not be reformated
+   my code which should not be reformatted
    // clang-format on

 You can find an `example of code not